Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 This ensures that matchups that are close together (even matches) have a uncertainty score, and matchups that are far apart (one-sided matches) are given a high uncertainty score.

-## The iterative paper distribution MILP model
+## The iterative paper distribution ILP model

-For the MILP model we can reuse the decision variables and constraints from the non-iterative model.
+For the ILP model we can reuse the decision variables and constraints from the non-iterative model.

 For each assignment $(i,j,k) \in A$, we define a decision variable $X_{i,j,k} \in \{0, 1\}$.